 Many OSU Libraries resources are available off campus.
 Some will prompt for your name.# and password; others will only grant access if you are using the Off-Campus Sign In, which can be found on the OSU Libraries homepage.

-Some newspaper articles are online-only, and do not appear in a print edition.
-To properly cite these sources, see Bluebook Rule 16.6(f), which indicates that "[o]nline newspapers may be used in place of print newspapers" and that "[p]agination can be included if available but is not necessary."
+Some newspaper articles are online-only and do not appear in a print edition.
+To properly cite these sources, see Rule B16.6(f), which indicates that "[o]nline newspapers may be used in place of print newspapers" and that "[p]agination can be included if available but is not necessary."

-Moritz College of Law is subscribed to the following major national newspapers, which are available in different forms and from multiple sources:
+Moritz Law Library is subscribed to the following major national newspapers, which are available in different forms and from multiple sources.

 The current week's copy of the New York Times, the Wall Street Journal, and the Washington Post are available in the Moritz Reserve Room.

 The OSU Libraries Newspaper Research Guide can help you find newspaper articles in the university's print, electronic, and microform collections.